schrieksoft/terraform-provider-snapcd/docs/data-sources/module_param_from_definition.md

 ### Read-Only

 - `definition_name` (String) Name of the Definition from which to get take the input.
+Can be one of 'ModuleId', 'NamespaceId', 'StackId', 'ModuleName', 'NamespaceName', 'StackName', 'SourceUrl', 'SourceRevision' or 'SourceSubdirectory'.
 - `id` (String) Unique ID of the Module Param (From Definition).